Skip to content

 2. Generates a one-time baseline enrollment token (esp_b_...)

-Output includes enrollment commands for:
+Output (without --bootstrap) includes enrollment commands for:

 Terminal window